15 Things You Should Know About Bosch’s The Garden of Earthly Delights

 10. It may have been a hit in its time.

-11. The corruption of God's Word by man is depicted with two hands.
+11. Mankind’s corruption of God’s word is depicted with two hands.

-The first is shown in Paradise, a gently raised right hand as God introduces Eve to Adam.
-In the last panel, a hand mimicking this position is shown severed, grey with decay and stabbed through its center, with a gambling die perched on its fingers in Hell's lower left side on a blue disc.
+The first is shown in paradise as a gently raised right hand as God introduces Eve to Adam.
+In the hell panel, a hand mimicking this position is shown severed, grey with decay and stabbed through its center, with a gambling die perched on its fingers, in Hell’s lower left side on a blue disc.
 Its message is cruel, but clear.

 12. Its colors are believed to be thematic.

-symbolizes divinity here, as both God (in the first panel) and the fountain of life behind him are radiant with the warm hue.
-Blue is meant to represent the Earth, and by extension its pleasures like blue berries to relish in, blue casks to guzzle from, blue ponds to frolic in and creatures to frolic with.
+Pink symbolizes divinity, as both God (in the first panel) and the fountain of life behind him are radiant with the warm hue.
+Blue is meant to represent the Earth, and by extension its pleasures, like blue berries to relish, blue casks to guzzle from, blue ponds to frolic in, and creatures to frolic with.
 Red represents passion.
 Earth tones represent the mind: the darker its brown hues get, the more irredeemable man has become.
 Lastly, lime green, radiant in the first panel, is nearly completely absent from the last, supporting the theory that it represents goodness.

-Sure, with all that detail you'd expect it to be big.
+With all that detail, you’d expect it to be big.
 But The Garden of Early Delights is really big.
-Its central panel measures about 7.25 x 6.5 feet, while each side panel comes in at about 7.25 x 3.25 feet, meaning that when the panels are open, this piece is nearly 13 feet wide.
+Its central panel measures about 7.25 feet by 6.5 feet, while each side panel comes in at about 7.25 feet by 3.25 feet, meaning that when the panels are open, this piece is nearly 13 feet wide.

 14. Bosch may make a cameo in the piece.